Ib01/MediaBeaver/README.md

 * get subtitles

-* add valid extensions field to configs

 * Ensure error is thrown if destination root and source paths specified in configs is not found during processing

 * validate paths based on environment. i.e linux vs windows etc.

 * upgrade logger to log4j2

-* allow for global paths i.e should  only have to enter path to movie directory once

 * look into http://acoustid.org/ and http://musicbrainz.org/ for music identification?